 130-170( per section) Analytical writing: 1-6

-To sit for GRE test 2017, candidates have to first create a ‘My GRE Account’.
-You can apply for the GRE 2017 as well as check your scores in your account.
-For the GRE general test, there are three ways to register.
-They are: Online, Phone and Mail registration.
-Candidates can opt either Online or Mail registration in the case of GRE subject test.
+In order to appear for GRE® General Test 2018, candidates have to first create a ‘My GRE Account’.
+Candidates can apply for the GRE 2018 as well as check their scores in My GRE Account.
+There are three ways to register for the GRE general test; Online, Phone and Mail registration.
+Candidates can opt either Online or Mail registration in the case of GRE 2018 subject test.

-GRE 2017 Registration fee: Fees for GRE General Test is $205 worldwide.
+Fees for GRE® General Test is $205 worldwide.
 Fees for GRE Subject test is $150 globally.

 Special Handling Requests